 Improve water quality & stormwater drainage issues

-In a typical urban environment, rainfall flows off our roofs, driveways, and yards then enters the street and flows into storm drains.
+In a typical urban environment, rainfall flows off our roofs, driveways, and yards.
+Then, it enters the street and flows into storm drains.
 As the stormwater travels across our yards and streets, it can pick up pollutants like grass clippings, fertilizers, oils, trash, and other chemicals.
-Water that enters street storm drains does not get cleaned meaning these pollutants end up in our local waterways and eventually the ocean too.
+Water that enters street storm drains does not get cleaned, meaning these pollutants end up in our local waterways and, eventually, the ocean.
 In addition to water pollution, large quantities of stormwater generated from our homes, parking lots, and other impervious surfaces leads to erosion in our own yards and accelerated streambank erosion in our local waterways.
-Rain gardens help stop this water quality reducing cycle by giving the excess runoff a place to go to be soaked into the ground.
+Rain gardens help stop this cycle by giving the excess runoff a place to go to be soaked into the ground.

 Wildlife & pollinator benefits